manukrishnankt/addesso_assignment/README.md

   3. Run "java -jar .\target\assignment-0.0.1-SNAPSHOT.jar sample.txt"

 sample.txt is a sample text file provided for testing and development.
-Alternative file can be processed by mentioning the filepath in the command
+The alternative file can be processed by mentioning the file path in the command